Krasnopolskiy/Kampus-learn/Kampus/Design project structure/task.md

     }
     ```
 3. You don't need to create a _settings.gradle.kts_ file, all subprojects will be loaded automatically
+4. You need to create submodules in the _src_ folder
-4. After all, to successfully build a project in Idea, you need to exclude the created modules from gradle and run the gradle sync:
+5. After all, to successfully build a project in Idea, you need to exclude the created modules from gradle and run the gradle sync:
    ![exclude](assets/exclude.png)

 Example of correct gradle project configuration: